demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

 "https://hooks.slack.com/services/...."
 ```

 All right!
-Now we have the infrastructure in place to send messages to Slack and it's time to wire it up with Timbre.
+Now we have the infrastructure in place to send messages to Slack, and it's time to wire it up with Timbre.

 ### Adding Slack Appender